 Instead, we will create one schedule that encompasses both your personal & professional life.

 Decide what things are a must-do within both your professional life and personal life.
 Schedule those things first.
 For your professional life, it might be things like planning your week, grading assignments, or making photocopies.
 In your personal life, it might be things like picking up your kids from daycare, cooking dinner, or walking your dog.

 With the time you have left, schedule in those things that you “may do” that you’d like to be in your schedule.
 Be realistic but also, have fun with this.
 Now is the time to live the life you want to live.
 What do you wish you had more time for?
 Is it possible to schedule it in?
 For your professional life that might be things like changing your bulletin boards or coaching volleyball.
 In your personal life that might be things like a yoga class or date night.

 Remember that you’re a human who needs time to breathe.
 Schedule yourself in some flex time.
 I like to have professional and personal flextime blocks.
 This allows me designated time to catch up on another that I’ve fallen behind in because, as you know, things don’t always go according to plan.

 Now, Follow It

 The last step is simple… follow the schedule you created.
 Understand that life can be unpredictable and you may not follow it perfectly every week, but your schedule is a guide to live the life you’ve always dreamed of living.

-If you want more actionable steps and support in creating your dream schedule as well as other tips for time management for teachers, get on the waitlist for The Balanced Teacher Method.
-You won’t want to miss it!
+If you want more actionable steps and support in creating your dream schedule as well as other tips for time management for teachers, check out The Balanced Teacher Method.